FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 Here's what the Pied Piper application screen should look like when properly configured:

-image TBD
+{% include _image.liquid src="/assets/img/blogs/sso-example/add-application.png" alt="The configured Pied Piper application." class="img-fluid" figure=false %}

 Click "Save" for each application.

 Next you need to find the client id and the client secret for each application.
 Navigate to "Applications" and view each application you created.
 Click the green magnifying glass and note the "Client Id" and "Client Secret" strings:

-image TBD [Looking up the Client Id and Client Secret values.,width=1200,role=bottom-cropped]
+{% include _image.liquid src="/assets/img/blogs/sso-example/application-config.png" alt="Looking up the Client Id and Client Secret values." class="img-fluid" figure=false %}

 The next setup step is making sure that you have a user registered for both the Pied Piper and Hooli applications.
 If you followed the 5 minute guide above, you'll have one user.
 You can register that user for both applications, or create a new user and register them.